olucasmarquess/cloudwalk_challenge/README.md

 Collecting Death Data
 To collect data on player deaths, you might use queries like:

 ### Fetch all deaths in a specific match
 ``` deaths = Death.where(match_id: some_match_id) ```

 ### Fetch all deaths caused by a specific player
 ``` deaths_by_player = Death.where(killer_id: some_player_id) ```

-Aggregated Reports for Each Match and Player Rankings to generate aggregated reports for each match and player rankings, consider the following queries:

 ### Fetch total kills in a match
 ``` total_kills = Death.where(match_id: some_match_id).count ```